Coupé-décalé: Artists

 The prominent artists of coupé-décalé are Douk-Saga (Doukouré) with its Jet Set, DJ Brico, DJ Arsenal, Papa Ministre with his famous tune "Coupé-Décalé Chinois", David Tayorault, Afrika Reprezenta, and many other talented Ivorian artists.
 DJ Lewis is a particularly notable singer, famous for his Grippe Aviaire Dance (en: avian flu dance).

 In 2005, Jessy Matador decided to create his own group called La Sélésao composed of members Dr. Love, Linho and Benkoff.
 The same members also formed the first edition of the group Magic System.
 In late 2007, they signed with Oyas Records before signing with Wagram Records in spring 2008.
 They released their début single "Décalé Gwada" in June 2008, becoming one of the hits of that summer.
 On 24 November 2008, the group released the album Afrikan New Style, a musical hybrid of African and Caribbean influences with more urban sounds.
-The style includes influences of zouk, dancehall, reggae, hip hop, coupé-décalé, ndombolo and kuduro.
 In June 2013, an upbeat dance song was released on YouTube by Minjin titled "Coupé-Décalé".
 It featured Iyanya, a Nigerian artist famous for his hit single "Kukere".

+Influences

+Coupé-décalé draws its musical foundation from earlier Ivorian styles such as Zouglou and youssoumba, and was heavily influenced in its formative years by Congolese ndombolo, as well as Cameroonian makossa and Caribbean musical forms.
+Language played a notable role in its development, with early tracks often incorporating pseudo-Lingala as noted by Ivorian music journalist Diarra Tiemoko.